 The Power Button connection is located on pins 1 and 2 of JF1.
 Momentarily contacting both pins will power on/off the system.
-To turn off the power when the system is on, press the button for 4 seconds or longer.
+To turn on or off the system power, press the button for 4 seconds or longer.
 Refer to the table on the right for pin definitions.